Anchorm/SoulAnchor/txt/judeans.md

 <a href="bible:Joh 7">Joh 7</a>
 >"35 The Judeans then said to one another, "Where does this man intend to go that we will not find Him?
 He is not intending to go to the Dispersion among the Greeks, and teach the Greeks, is He?"

 But indeed this is what history proves to us.
-Those Israelites in the greek dispersion would be among the main recipients of the good news message of redemption for all of Israel in the new covenant.
+Those Israelites in the Greek dispersion would be among the main recipients of the good news message of redemption for all of Israel in the new covenant.
 <a href="bible: Heb 8">Heb 8</a>
 >8 For finding fault with them, He says, "Behold, days are coming, says the Lord, When I will effect a new covenant <u>With the house of Israel and with the house of Judah</u>; 9 Not like the covenant which I made with their fathers On the day when I took them by the hand To lead them out of the land of Egypt; For they did not continue in My covenant, And I did not care for them, says the Lord.
 10 For this is the covenant that I will make with the house of Israel After those days, says the Lord: I will put My laws into their minds, And I will write them on their hearts.
 And I will be their God, And they shall be My people."